 Dual-flush toilets conserve water and ultimately help you avoid flushing your hard-earned money down the drain.

 There’s no catch-all solution to improving the efficiency of a home.
-Consider which options make the most sense for you right now, then make the right investments to yield years of savings down the road.
+Consider which options make the most sense for you right now, then make the smart investments to yield years of savings down the road.

 Want an energy-efficient HVAC system, but you’re not sure how you can afford it?
 Ask Service Experts about its Advantage Program™, which allows homeowners to lease new HVAC equipment for one low monthly cost.